redgar598/eipp_data_viz/README.md

-# EIPP Data Vizulation Group Project
+# EIPP Data Visualization Group Project
 Code for introduction to data visualization for the EIPP 2nd year course